cferdinandi/build-tool-boilerplate/README.md

     pathIn: 'src/js',                 // The source directory for your JS files
     pathOut: 'dist/js',               // The directory to compile JS files into
     minify: true,                     // If true, a minified version will also be created with the .min suffix
-    sourcemap: false                  // If true, sourcemaps are created for each processed file };
+    sourceMap: false                  // If true, sourcemaps are created for each processed file † };
 ```